 The first surfaces in the list are the floor and the ceiling.
 In order to change the material of ceiling, floor or wall, it should be selected either in the table or the Top View window.
-The active wall is marked orange in the Top View window.
-Multiple material areas in the table are selected by holding the Ctrl or

-Shift key and clicking on the label.
+The active wall is highlighted in orange in the Top View window.
+Multiple material areas in the table are selected by holding the Ctrl or Shift key and clicking on the label.
 Multiple walls in the Top view window are selected by holding the Ctrl key and clicking on the walls.

 The material list in the bottom left corner shows the material database.
-After a default installation the database can be found in (C:\Documents and Settings\All Users\Documents\AFMG\AFMG Evac\Materials) for Windows XP and (C:\Users\Dublic Decuments\AFMC AFMC
+After a default installation the database can be found in

-(C:\Users\Public\Documents\AFMG\AFMG
+(C:\Users\Public\Documents\AFMG\AFMG Evac\Materials).

-Evac\Materials) for Windows Vista and 7.
 See below for more information about adding material files to the database.